 In the workplace, you are often in an environment where there is both a passive pressure to perform, and an absence of distractions that would prevent you from focusing on your work.
 When working from home, distractions can range from noise to housework that needs doing.
 The lack of oversight or role models and the presence of these distractions can lead some people to perform worse when working remotely.

 A good way to address these issues is to undertake psychometric testing.
-HR Advise Me can help you to set up a Suitability for Remote Working test, designed to gauge different personality types among your workforce and how well suited they are to working from home.
+Loch HR can help you to set up a Suitability for Remote Working test, designed to gauge different personality types among your workforce and how well suited they are to working from home.
 By obtaining and analysing this data, you can take action to help your employees get the most out of remote working, and arrange schedule to stagger the return to the workplace based on who would benefit most.

 Training and staff development